das-developers/das2py-server/README.md

 *das2-pyserver* consists of python scripts that run external programs, called readers, which provide the full resolution data streams.
 Since they are external programs, readers may be written in **any** desired programming language and have **any** desired software license.
-When a request for data received, das2-pyserver inspects the HTTP GET URL and checks to see if it's local cache contains the required data, at the desired time resolution, or better.
-If the request as already cached, an HTTP request body is generated from cache blocks,  If not, the associated reader program and data reducer are invoked on the server and the standard output stream from the `"reader_prog | reducer_prog"` pipeline is delivered as the request body.
+When a request for data is received, das2-pyserver inspects the HTTP GET URL and checks to see if its local cache contains the required data, at the desired time resolution or better.
+If the request is already cached, an HTTP request body is generated from cache blocks.
+If not, the associated reader program and data reducer are invoked on the server and the standard output stream from the `"reader_prog | reducer_prog"` pipeline is delivered as the request body.

 ## Dependencies

-Compilation and installation of das2-pyserver currently requires a linux environment.
-That can change, it's just not been tested.
-Here's the build and test steps.
+Compilation and installation of das2-pyserver currently requires a Linux environment.
+That can change -- it's just not been tested.
+Here are the build and test steps.
 In the instructions below the '$' character is used at the beginning of a line to indicate commands to run in a shell.